 Education & Training

-- Fellowship, Urogynecology and Reconstructive Pelvic Surgery, Magee-Womens Hospital of UPMC, 2000
+- Fellowship, Urogynecology and Reconstructive Pelvic Surgery, UPMC Magee-Womens Hospital, 2000

-- Residency, Obstetrics & Gynecology, Magee Women's Hospital of UPMC, University of Pittsburgh, 1998
+- Residency, Obstetrics & Gynecology, UPMC Magee-Women's Hospital, University of Pittsburgh, 1998

 - MD, Ph.D. in Molecular and Cellular Biology, Northwestern University, 1994